-Please join us on Sunday!
+Please join us this Sunday!

 The Reverend Dr. John Callahan is a native of Pittsburgh, Pennsylvania.
 He graduated from Princeton Theological and Pittsburgh Theological Seminaries.
 He served as associate pastor in Cuyahoga Falls, Ohio, and as pastor of the Clinton United Presbyterian Church in Saxonburg, PA.
 He began his ministry with Morrow Presbyterian Church on Sunday, May 4, 2008.

-April 2023
+April 2024

 Peace in Christ,